bowo-prasetyo/forkbuild/docs/Architecture.md

 the World View: SpatialCameraState, SpatialSelectionState, and SpatialHoverState.
 These are neither Domain State nor Editor State;
 they are transient navigation observations local to a spatial viewing session.
-Like Editor State, they are never serialized into the Protocol.
+As of 0.1.31, SpatialInspectionState joins this group — it describes what the viewer currently knows about a selected object, not the object itself.
+Like Editor State, all spatial state is never serialized into the Protocol.

 Spatial Selection Invariant